ionic-team/ionic-docs/docs/api/alert.md

 Alert uses scoped encapsulation, which means it will automatically scope its CSS by appending each of the styles with an additional class at runtime.
 Overriding scoped selectors in CSS requires a [higher specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) selector.

 We recommend passing a custom class to `cssClass` in the `create` method and using that to add custom styles to the host and inner elements.
 This property can also accept multiple classes separated by spaces.
-View the [Usage](#usage) section for an example of how to pass a class using `cssClass`.

 ```css
 /* DOES NOT WORK - not specific enough */